Deltares/hydromt/docs/_archive/model_api.rst

 Model API
 =========
-The models submodule contains a basic general model API class which can easiliy be implemented and, if required extended, for individual models.
+The models submodule contains a basic general model API class which can easily be implemented and, if required extended, for individual models.
 The general model API contains methods to read, write and build models and ensures a common interface to different models.
 Workflows can be combined and wrapped into methods such as the